dthaler/iftype-reg/draft-thaler-iftype-reg.md

    This is discussed in {{sublayers}}.

-3. Since the ifType and tunnelType registries were originally defined, and are still retrievable in the format of MIB modules (in addition to other formats), confusion arose when adding YANG modules as another format, as to whether each format is a separate registry.
+3. Since the ifType and tunnelType registries were originally defined, and are still retrievable, in the format of MIB modules (in addition to other formats), confusion arose when adding YANG modules as another format, as to whether each format is a separate registry.
 This is discussed in {{formats}}.

-4. The registries are retrievable in the format of MIB and YANG modules, but there was no process guidance written to check that the formats were syntactically correct as updates were made, which led to the registry having syntax errors that broke tools.  {{procedures}} adds a validation step to the documented assignment procedure.
+4. The registries are retrievable in the format of MIB and YANG modules, but there was no process guidance written to check that those formats were syntactically correct as updates were made, which led to the registry having syntax errors that broke tools.  {{procedures}} adds a validation step to the documented assignment procedure.